Social Graph

 import LiveLike from "@livelike/engagementsdk";

 All relations between profiles must fall into a predefined relationship type.
-These relationship types can be Queried via the client interface.
+New relationship types can be created via the Create a Relationship Type endpoint, and existing ones can be queried via the client interface.

 socialGraphClient.getProfileRelationshipTypes(